In this guide

 Pension assets

 The assets supporting a pension are fixed at the pension start date.
-This means you cannot keep contributing into the pension account, or transfer an asset from an accumulation account into the pension account, once the account-based pension has commenced.
-This would be considered stopping the existing pension and starting a new one.
+This means you cannot keep contributing to the pension account or transfer an asset from an accumulation account into the pension account once the account-based pension has commenced.

-Also, the introduction of the transfer balance cap, currently $1.9 million, places a limit on the maximum total amount you can use to commence pensions, on which earnings are generally tax free.
+Also, the introduction of the transfer balance cap places a limit on the maximum total amount you can use to commence pensions, on which earnings are generally tax free.
 If you have a balance exceeding the transfer balance cap, you may wish to leave the remainder of your retirement savings in accumulation phase (and be taxed at 15% on investment earnings) or withdraw it from the superannuation system.

 Learn more about the transfer balance cap.